29deepanshutyagi/Mind_Monke/README.md

 ## About The Project ⭐
 <p>10% of the population is said to suffer from mental health struggle.

-Zen Monke aims to fight the stigma against the topic and provide quick and simple resources to cope with life’s highs and lows.
+Mind Monke aims to fight the stigma against the topic and provide quick and simple resources to cope with life’s highs and lows.
-  Checkout the submission here on  Devpost - <a href="https://devpost.com/software/zen-monke">Zen Monke</a>

 </p>

 ## Tech Stack